-Kirill V. Larin is the Associate Professor of Biomedical Engineering at the University of Houston.
-He also holds joint appointments at the Departments of Mechanical Engineering and Electrical and Computer Engineering at the University of Houston and Department of Optics and Biophysics at the Saratov State University (SSU) in Russia.
+Kirill V. Larin is Professor of Biomedical Engineering at the University of Houston.
+He also holds joint appointments in the Departments of Physiology and Biophysics at Baylor College of Medicine and Department of Optics and Biophysics at the Saratov State University (SSU) in Russia.
 Larin received his first M.S. in Laser Physics and Mathematics from the SSU (1995), his second M.S. in Cellular Physiology and Molecular Biophysics (2001) and Ph.D. in Biomedical Engineering from the University of Texas Medical Branch in Galveston (2002).
-His research contributions are in Biomedical Optics and Biophotonics and development and application of various optical methods for noninvasive and nondestructive imaging and diagnostics of tissues and cells..
+His research contributions are in Biomedical Optics and Biophotonics and development and application of various optical methods for noninvasive and nondestructive imaging and diagnostics of tissues and cells.
 Larin is the recipient of Presidential Award from Russian President Boris Yeltsin recognizing his significant contributions in optics.
 He has also received Wallace Coulter Young Investigator Translation Award, Office of Naval Research Young Investigator Award, Outstanding Young Investigator Award from the Houston Society for Engineers in Medicine and Biology, and Herbert Allen Award from American Society for Mechanical Engineers.
 Larin currently serves as an Instructor for short courses on Tissue Optics for the Optical Society of America.
 He is SPIE Fellow since 2015.

 Zhaolong Han is currently a postdoctoral fellow in the Department of Biomedical Engineering at the University of Houston.
 He received the B.S. degree (2005) and Ph.D. degree in Engineering (2013) from Shanghai Jiao Tong University in China.
 His research interest lies in the multi-displine works of the application of OCT, eye biomechanics and computational mechanics.